-On October 28, 2020, Belarusian State Medical University (BSMU) expelled several students in apparent retaliation for their participation in nationwide protests against President Alexander Lukashenko.
+On October 28, 2020, Belarusian State Medical University (BSMU) expelled as many as 15 to 30 students in apparent retaliation for their participation in nationwide protests against President Alexander Lukashenko.

 The official results of the August 9 election had President Lukashenko, who first took office in 1994, winning reelection for a sixth term with more than 80% of the vote.
 The opposition candidate, Svetlana Tikhanovskaya, was forced to flee to Lithuania after receiving threats.
 Critics from inside Belarus, as well as international observers, immediately condemned the result, charging that the election was marked by widespread electoral fraud.
 Concerns about a fraudulent election triggered mass demonstrations, often led by university students, across the country.
 Police frequently responded to protests with arrests and violent force.

 On October 26, police arrested dozens of students from various universities participating in protests as part of the beginning of a nationwide strike (see report).
 The following day, it was reported that President Lukashenko called for the expulsion of students and faculty participating in protests.

 On October 28, BSMU reportedly expelled several students in apparent connection to their participation in protests.
 While BSMU has not publicly disclosed how many students were expelled, reports range from 15 to 30 students.
 One BSMU student, Polina Korzhenevskaya, informed TUT.BY, an independent news service in Belarus, that the Dean instructed Korzhenevskaya to sign her expulsion order, which accused her of “violating the internal regulations and disrupting the educational process.”
 BSMU has not publicly disclosed the grounds for the mass expulsion of students.